<img src="https://secure.leadforensics.com/77233.png" alt="" style="display:none;">

 Intro to Sulfur Dioxide Gas

 SO2 is primarily produced from the burning of sulfur-containing fuels, such as coal.
-Endogenous sulfur dioxide is produced naturally by volcanic activity and biological processes.
-However, the primary source of anthropogenic SO2 emissions is the burning of fossil fuels, particularly coal-fired power plants.
+The data shows that the primary source of anthropogenic SO2 emissions is the burning of fossil fuels, particularly coal-fired power plants.
 When coal is burned, sulfur impurities in the coal react with oxygen to form SO2 gas.
 This gas is then released into the atmosphere, where it can contribute to air pollution, acid rain, and respiratory problems.
+The range of effects SO2 can have on health is broad, and it is important to monitor its concentration in the air, especially in areas close to power plants.

 Gas Characteristics